Nexis-Network/homepage/content/docs/unused/using-branches.md

 $parent_project_id-branch-...
 ```

-For information about other API methods that Exzo Network supports, refer to the [Exzo Network API Reference](https://console.neon.tech/api-docs).
+For information about other API methods that Nexis Network supports, refer to the [Nexis Network API Reference](https://console.neon.tech/api-docs).

-Currently, a branch appears as separate project on the **Dashboard** tab in the Exzo Network Console.
+Currently, a branch appears as separate project on the **Dashboard** tab in the Nexis Network Console.
 This will change in the future when the branching feature becomes generally available.

 All data in the parent project when you create the branch will be available in the branched project as well.

 Future changes to the data in the parent and the branch are independent, so you can make changes to the branch without affecting the parent project.

-To learn more about Exzo Network's branching feature, see [Branching](/docs/../conceptual-guides/branching).
+To learn more about Nexis Network's branching feature, see [Branching](/docs/../conceptual-guides/branching).